pmdartus/blog/src/content/posts/2025/how-llm-generate-text/index.md

 **The inference stage doesn't pick tokens—it scores them.** I originally thought that the inference stage was in charge of selecting the next token, but that's not the case in practice.
 The inference phase produces a logit for each token in its vocabulary.
 If the model has a vocabulary composed of 128K tokens, the output layer produces a vector of 128K real values.
 Conceptually, it's like assigning a likelihood factor to all possible words in the dictionary every time we want to complete a sentence.
 At this stage, all potential tokens are still considered; they're just weighted with different scores.

 **Most of the process is deterministic.** I find it fascinating that the vast majority of this generation process is _mostly_ deterministic.
 Tokenization and detokenization are deterministic by design.
 But more surprisingly, given the same input sequence, the inference phase always produces the same logits.
-The randomness in text generation is introduced entirely during the decoding phase.
+The randomness in text generation is introduced during the decoding phase.

 **You only have limited control over the decoding.** As a developer, it's important to understand what you have control over.
 Major hosted LLM providers only expose parameters that influence the token selection in the decoding phase.
 You have no control over the (de)tokenization process or the inference.
 All the creative parameters you can tweak affect how the final token is selected from those pre-computed scores.